Karan-Manhas/PokeMate-Chrome-Extension/README.md

 # PokeMate-Chrome-Extension

 **Description**
-This Application listens for a button click so when the user clicks the chrom extension, a pokemon comes out!
+This Application listens for a button click so when the user clicks the chrome extension, a pokemon comes out!

 **Technologies Used**
 HTML, Javascript were used in this project